WHO’S TAKING THE PICTURES?

 Q – What kind of equipment will you bring with you?

 I use only top quality Nikon professional cameras and lenses.
-I use a Nikon D3S as my primary body, but also carry a back-up camera to be sure that if I do experience any equipment failure that I can continue shooting without compromising your wedding photos.
+I use a Nikon D4S as my primary body, but also carry a Nikon D3S as a back-up camera to be sure that if I do experience any equipment failure that I can continue shooting without compromising your wedding photos.
+My second photographer does the same.
+My main camera body also has two memory card slots, which allows me to record a duplicate copy of each and every photo – as I shoot it.
+This ensures that even in the event of a memory card failure, your pictures are safe, since they’re already backed up!

 Q – How intrusive will lighting, tripods, other equipment or assistants be?